Skip to main content

 Before you can use OAuth, you must register with the financial institution.
 This registration process is what provides the tokens required for a successful and secure authentication.
 We handle all these registrations for you, but you must request production access to the Platform API first.
 Request production access and apply for OAuth registration on the Client Dashboard.

-OAuth Webview Limitations
+OAuth WebView Limitations

 OAuth flows require you to facilitate the redirect to the OAuth provider.
 Do not open the OAuth window in a Webview.
 Some institutions, such as Chase, have security restrictions for certain web containers or browsers.
-For more information on Chase's suggestions for OAuth flows, visit the Chase Developer website.

 OAuth URLs cannot be launched within insecure containers because they allow the mobile application or desktop app to intercept customer input and thus intercept customer credentials.
 If a user is on one of these containers, the OAuth flow will be blocked during the redirect.
 To reduce this risk, do not open the OAuth window in a WebView.
 Instead, load the OAuth URI in the device's default browser.